moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 * Follow the instructions for :moveit_website:`installing MoveIt!<install>`
   first if you have not already done that.

-* If you haven't already done so, make sure you have the `franka description package <https://github.com/frankaemika/franka_ros>`_ for Kinetic: ::
+* If you haven't already done so, make sure you have the `Franka description package <https://github.com/frankaemika/franka_ros>`_ for Kinetic: ::

    sudo apt-get install ros-kinetic-franka-description